inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 `Step 3` Manually start Spark workers <br>
-- At this point the Session has been initialied and connected the master, but there are no workers.
+- At this point the Session has been initialized and connected the master, but there are no workers.
-- At this point running anything will throw an error.
+- Running anything will throw an error.
 ```python
 - 24/02/14 19:01:03 WARN TaskSchedulerImpl: Initial job has not accepted any resources; check your cluster UI to ensure that workers are registered
 ```